se-edu/learningresources/contents/uix/accessibility.md

 ## Tools for Developers
 Here are some useful tools that you can use to improve the accessibility of your website:

 * [**Google Lighthouse**](https://developers.google.com/web/tools/lighthouse/).
-Google Lighthouse is an automated tool that can audit how accessible your web pages are.
+Google Lighthouse is an automated tool that audits the accessibility level of your websites.
 It can be found in Chrome DevTools.
 Given a URL to audit, Lighthouse runs a series of audits and generates a report.
 The failing audits will show which part of the page causes it, and how to fix it. <br>
 Here's how an audit report looks like:
 ![Lighthouse audit](accessibility/lh-audit.png "Lighthouse audit")